isabella232/web-docs-tee/docs/technical/Overview.md

 When an image is built, we already include `hello_rustee` so you just need to login into your device to test OPTEE.

-::: tip How does the actual development process looks like?
+:::tip How does the actual development process looks like?
 If you are interested, more information about the process, tooling and testing can be found [here](HelloRustee.md)
 :::